 Cloud-mounted drives may cause issues if photo files are “dehydrated” (i.e. their content is not immediately available locally).
 The workaround is to download the files before indexing the library.

-It is recommended to allow only once for commands that modify your drive — such as create backend and index backend.
-For read-only commands like list backends, list search fields, search, or browse, you can allow permanently.
+It is recommended to allow only once for commands that modify your drive — such as create library and index library.
+For read-only commands like list libraries, list search fields, search, or browse, you can allow permanently.

-Allow creation of a Woof backend in Claude Desktop
+Allow creation of a Woof library in Claude Desktop

 Once the library has been added, the next step is to index its contents.
 Indexing extracts metadata (date, GPS location, dimensions, tags, etc.) and generates optimized thumbnails.
 Depending on library size, drive throughput, and machine performance, this may take several minutes.
 Typical indexing speed is 500–1,500 photos/min.